boztalay/BezierRenderer/README.md

 ![Screenshot](https://raw.githubusercontent.com/boztalay/BezierRenderer/master/curvy.png)

-It's written in vanilla python, just run `python bezierRenderer.py`.
+It's written in vanilla Python (2.7.6), just run `python bezierRenderer.py`.
 To place a new curve, click anywhere, then click around to add points to the curve.
 To stop placing the curve, press `p` and the point under the mouse will go away.

 To move a points in an existing curve, just click them, then click to set their new position.